sosy-lab/java-smt/README.md

 As a native solver has no way of knowing whether the created formula object is still referenced by the client application, this API is necessary to avoid leaking memory.
-Note that due to the _hash consing_ usage inside the solvers, there is never more than one copy of an identical formula object in memory.
+Note that several solvers already support _hash consing_ and thus, there is never more than one copy of an identical formula object in memory.
 Consequently, if all created formulas are later re-used (or re-created) in the application, it is not necessary to perform any garbage